Curves on complete intersections and measures of irrationality: Abstract

 \section{Abstract}

 We study the minimal degrees and gonalities of curves on complete intersections.
-We prove a classical conjecture which asserts that the degree of any curve on a general complete intersection $X \subseteq \mb{P}^N$ cut out by polynomials of large degrees is bounded from below by the degree of $X$.
-As an application, we verify a conjecture of Bastianelli--De Poi--Ein--Lazarsfeld--Ullery on measures of irrationality for complete intersections.
+We prove that the degree of any curve on a general complete intersection $X \subseteq \mathbb{P}^N$ of large multidegree is bounded from below by the degree of $X$.
+As an application, we answer a problem of Bastianelli--De Poi--Ein--Lazarsfeld--Ullery on measures of irrationality for complete intersections.

 \begin{spacing}{0.1}

 \end{spacing}